 “We will then determine how much you can afford to borrow and present you with a pre-approval letter, along with a checklist of documents which will be required for the loan application.
 With this letter, you will be ready to shop around for property; and find yourself in a better position to negotiate with your realtor or vendor,” Miss James outlined.

 A pre-approval is based on the documentation the borrower supplies at the time of application.

-These documents include copies of driver’s licence and birth certificate or passport; Tax Registration Number; proof of address; income verification letter; last two payslips; and completion of the credit report forms and statement of affairs.
+These documents include copy of driver’s licence and birth certificate or passport; tax registration number; proof of address; income verification letter; last two payslips; and completion of the credit report forms and statement of affairs.

 The preapproval letter is usually valid for up to three months.

 At the end of that period, if the buyer has not found a property they wish to purchase, they will be required to reapply for a new pre-approval letter.